bcaro/wifilightV2-doc/docs/en_US/index.md

 3.3 : Devices with this protocol are normally found automatically in Tuya inclusion, either for a wifi device or a Zigbee gateway.
 The type used is Tuya smartlife compatible V3 or Tuya/Zigbee V1 gateway.

 3.4 : Devices with this protocol are normally found automatically in Tuya inclusion, whether for a wifi device or a Zigbee gateway.
 In 2022, this protocol begins to spread.
-The type used is: The type used is Tuya smartlife compatible V4 or Tuya/Zigbee V2 gateway.
+The type used is: The type used is Tuya smartlife compatible V or Tuya/Zigbee V2 gateway.

 If the plugin does not find the right protocol, it is possible to change it manually without losing the commands created by the Tuya cloud, you must choose the custom subtype before saving.